qiime2/q2-feature-classifier/README.md

 # q2-feature-classifier
-QIIME 2 plugin supporting taxonomic classification
+QIIME 2 plugin supporting taxonomic classification.

+q2-feature-classifier is pre-alpha.
+Do not use.